Skip Navigation

 For more information, see Best Practices for Node.js Development and Heroku Node.js Support.

-Run the npm install command in your local app directory to install the dependencies that you declared in your package.json file.
+To install the dependencies that you declared in your package.json

 $ npm install

-We do not recommend checking node_modules into git because this will cause the build cache to not be used.
+into Git because it causes the build cache to not be used.
 For more information, see build behavior.

-Prevent build artifacts from going into revision control by creating a .gitignore file that looks something like this:
+Prevent build artifacts from going into revision control by creating a .gitignore file that looks like:

 /node_modules